entigolabs/entigo-infralib-agent/README.md

 ### Including terraform files in steps

 It's possible to include terraform files in steps by adding the files into a `./config/<stepName>/include` subdirectory.
-File names can't include `main.tf` or `provider.tf` as they are reserved for the agent.
+File names can't include `main.tf`, `provider.tf` or `backend.conf` as they are reserved for the agent.
 Files will be copied into the step directory which is used by terraform as step context.